 Pharynx: It is a tube like structure which continues after the nasal passage.

 Larynx: This part comes after the pharynx.
 This is also called the voice box.

 Trachea: This is composed of rings of cartilage.
 Cartilaginous rings prevent the collapse of trachea in the absence of air.

-Bronchioles: A bronchus divides into branches and sub-branches; inside the lung.
+Bronchioles: A bronchus divides into branches and sub-branches, inside the lung.
+These are called bronchioles.

-Alveoli: These are air-sacs at the end of bronchioles.
+Alveoli: There are air-sacs at the end of bronchioles.
+They are called avleoli.
 Alveolus is composed of a very thin membrane and is the place where blood capillaries open.
-This is alveolus; where oxygen mixes with the blood and carbon dioxide exits from the blood.
-The exchange of gases; in alveoli; takes place due to pressure differential.
+Alveolus is the site, where oxygen mixes with the blood and carbon dioxide exits from the blood.
+The exchange of gases, in alveoli, takes place due to pressure differential.

 Breathing Mechanism: The breathing mechanism of lungs is controlled by the diaphragm and the intercostalis muscles.
 Diaphragm is a membrane which separates the thoracic chamber from the abdominal cavity.
 When diaphragm moves down, the lungs expand and air is inhaled.
 When diaphragm moves up, the lungs contract and air is exhaled.